How to Collect Customer Data During Checkout in WordPress

 5. Social Media Presence

 It’s helpful to know where your customers spend time online.
-Don’t ask for links to their social media profiles (that’s kind of creepy), but consider giving them a checkbox to select one or more social media profiles they use.
+Don’t ask for links to their social media profiles, but consider giving them a checkbox to select one or more social media profiles they use.
 This will tell you where you need to spend time, especially if you see a clear trend.

 6. Newsletter Opt-In